davekilian/primer/basic/index.md

 > 32. **divide** by the previously computed value for $2A$
 > 33. **output** the result as the second solution

+This thing is called a *program*.

-In computation, we would call this list of steps a **program**.
-If you look up the term "program" in a dictionary, it'll tell you a program is a sequence; for example, if you go to a piano recital, someone might hand you a piece of paper called a "program," telling you who's going to play what, in what order.
-A computer program is also a sequence: a sequence of steps, where each step is a calculation.
+If you look up the term "program" in a dictionary, it'll tell you a program is just a sequence; for example, if you go to a piano recital, someone might hand you a piece of paper entitled "program" giving you the scheduled sequence of performances for the recital.
+A computer program is also a sequence: a sequence of steps to carry out, where each step is a calculation.

 This is why we're calling computers (the devices, not the people) *programmable* calculators.
 Every computer has a calculator inside of it somewhere, but you don't use that calculator directly; instead, you provide the computer with a program, which specifies a sequence of calculations the computer should perform.
-The computer then **executes** the program, by churning through each step one by one, doing whatever calculation each step says.
+The computer then "executes" the program, by churning through each step one by one and doing whatever calculation the step says to do.

-So to build a computer, you're fundamentally going to end up building a calculator and something that uses the calculator to execute a program (which is simply a sequence of calculations).
+So, if you want to build a computer, you're going to need to build a calculator, as well as something that can feed in a sequence of calculations.

-The job of a computer programmer is, when presented with a problem, to come up with a program that solves that problem, as a sequence of steps the computer's internal calculator can do.
-When we figured out above how to compute the quadratic formula on our pretend calculator, that was programming!

 It might be hard right now to see how this programmable calculator relates to everyday computing tasks like loading your Twitter feed or watching Netflix, but we'll get there in time.
 Everything you do on a computer is ultimately an extension of this programmable calculator, and we'll build our way up to these kinds of things over the course of this book.

 For now, just think of a computer as a programmable calculator, and you'll be doing pretty well.

-Let's start going about seeing how one builds a programmable calculator &mdash; in this chapter, we'll start by building ourselves a digital calculator, and then we'll turn it into a full-fledged computer processor (CPU) which can execute programs.
-We'll close out the chapter by introducing a few more components that are critical for writing practical programs.
+Let's start going about seeing how one builds a programmable calculator &mdash; we'll start by building ourselves a digital calculator, and then we'll turn it into a full-fledged computer which can execute programs using the calculator.
+We'll close out the chapter by introducing a few more components that are critical for writing programs in practice.